Equilibria in Network Constrained Markets with System Operator: Price differences, link saturation, and non-negativity of the demand

 Observe that for every $x$ in $\mc X$ we have

 so that both $z_1^*\ge0$ and $z_2^*\ge0$, as predicted by Theorem \ref{theo:pos}.} \end{example}

-\begin{remark} {In contrast to Example \ref{example:basic2}, note that, in Example \ref{example:basic} we had $\price_1(0)=1\neq \price_2(0)=2$ and therefore \eqref{eq:ass_pos} was not satisfied.
-We noticed need that the equilibrium demand $z^*_1$ can be negative in that case.
+\begin{remark} {In contrast to Example \ref{example:basic2}, in Example \ref{example:basic} we had $\price_1(0)=1\neq \price_2(0)=2$ and therefore \eqref{eq:ass_pos} was not satisfied.
+Notice that the equilibrium demand $z^*_1$ can be negative in that case.
 Observe that Theorem \ref{theo:pos} gives a sufficient condition, and indeed there are some cases where $z^*$ is nonnegative even if the condition is not satisfied (see Example \ref{example:basic} (b), for instance). }

 \end{remark}